 - Manfrotto MHXPRO-BHQ6 XPRO Ball Head

 - Domke Gripper Camera Strap, 1″” with Swivel Quick Release, Black

 - Think Tank Airport Security V2.0, Carry On Roller Bag

 If this is your first time shooting fireworks, you’ll most likely be surprised at how easy it is to get good shots.
 If you’re an old hand at it and have more tips for us, let us know in the comments!

-For further training, deal ending soon: Fireworks Tutorial eBook at 55% Off
+For further training: The How to Photograph Fireworks eBook at 55% Off

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: